loranger32/to_decimal/README.md

 # Contribute

 If you think this small gem could be improved in any way, don't hesitate, I would be happy to learn.
-And if you want to contribute, I woudl be happy too !
+And if you want to contribute, I would be happy too !

 - Fork it ;
 - Create your own branch (`git checkout -b my-new-feature`) ;